Weight Loss · Updated 2026-05-04

 • Are price-sensitive

-What users are saying
+What are real users saying about WeightWatchers (WW)?

 "The workshops are the actual product.
 The app is fine but the community is what kept me losing weight."